sib-swiss/first-steps-with-python-training/README.md

 <br>

-## Course material organization
+## Course material organization 📖

-The course revolves around a series of jupyter notebooks that take you on your first steps in you python journey.
+The course revolves around a series of jupyter notebooks that interleaves theory, code examples and exercises.

-Each jupyter notebook interleaves theory, code examples and exercises.
 We heartily recommend you execute and play around with these bits of code as you follow along: in programming, perhaps more than anywhere else, practice makes perfect.

 Additionally, each notebook is associated with a number of **exercises** (generally in a separate notebook). **Corrections are provided** for all